COVID-19

 Clinical trials for COVID-19 medicines

-Since the start of the COVID-19 pandemic, EMA's Committee for Medicinal Products for Human Use (CHMP) has been urging the EU research community to prioritise large randomised controlled clinical studies as these are most likely to generate the conclusive evidence needed to enable rapid development and approval of potential COVID-19 treatments.
-The CHMP also emphasises the need to include all EU countries in these trials:
+From the start of the COVID-19 pandemic, EMA's Committee for Medicinal Products for Human Use (CHMP) urged the EU research community to prioritise large randomised controlled clinical studies as these were most likely to generate the conclusive evidence needed to enable rapid development and approval of potential COVID-19 treatments.
+The CHMP also emphasised the need to include all EU countries in these trials:

 In line with the CHMP's statement, members of EMA staff and its scientific committees provided recommendations on concrete actions that stakeholders involved in COVID-19 clinical trials should take to enable the conduct of decision-relevant clinical trials, in an article published on 15 May 2020:

-Advice to sponsors of COVID-19 clinical trials in the EU is included in the guidance on clinical trial management during the pandemic:
+Advice to sponsors of COVID-19 clinical trials in the EU was included in the guidance on clinical trial management during the pandemic:

 On 17 July 2020, the European Parliament and the Council of the EU adopted a Regulation on the conduct of clinical trials with treatments and vaccines against COVID-19 containing genetically modified organisms (GMOs).

-The regulation aims to speed up the conduct of clinical trials by providing a temporary derogation from the mandatory environmental risk assessment for these substances during the COVID-19 pandemic.
-However, a COVID-19 vaccine or treatment containing GMOs would require an environmental risk assessment before it could be marketed in the EU.
+The regulation aimed to speed up the conduct of clinical trials by providing a temporary derogation from the mandatory environmental risk assessment for these substances during the COVID-19 pandemic.
+However, a COVID-19 vaccine or treatment containing GMOs required an environmental risk assessment before it could be marketed in the EU.

 For information on ongoing COVID-19 clinical trials in the EU, see Treatments and vaccines for COVID-19: Information on ongoing clinical trials in the EU.

-EMA is encouraging collaboration between researchers on high-quality, multi-centre observational studies in the context of COVID-19, and transparency about study protocols and results.
+EMA encouraged collaboration between researchers on high-quality, multi-centre observational studies in the context of COVID-19, and transparency about study protocols and results.

 High-quality observational research of real-world data can complement the results of randomised clinical trials in providing evidence on the safety and effectiveness of vaccines and treatments for COVID-19.
 Such research is also critical for understanding how exposure to certain medicines can affect the risk or the severity of COVID-19.